ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter26.md

 After putting Wèi WúXiàn under the duvet, Lán WàngJī kissed his forehead, then left the room to go and find his brother and the doctor.

-Since, today, he had slept a lot, Wèi WúXiàn woke up soon after.
+Since he had slept a lot today, Wèi Xiàn woke up soon after.
 And, while quietly complaining about Lán WàngJī not behaving like an upright member of GūsūLán earlier, Wèi WúXiàn was making his exploration of the room.

 He aimlessly inspected every corner of Jingshi and rummaged through all the furniture of the room until he found a small hidden trapdoor on the floor; the inside was the size of a large drawer.